 Paper Quilling a Heart

-Calling all you 'quill' seekers, here's a fun project for you to try.
-Paper quilling a heart!
-Seeing as Valentines is just around the corner, how about making a loved one a quilled heart rather than a boring card this year?
-And the best thing about this project is you don't need any specialist equipment either, boom!
+Calling all you 'quill' seekers, here's a fun project for you to try - Paper quilling a heart!
+How about making a loved one a quilled heart rather than a card for their birthday, wedding, anniversary or Valentines?
+The best thing about this project is you don't need any specialist equipment, but if you'd rather invest in some proper tools I have listed my go-to items HERE

 Quilling is the art of rolling up lengths of paper, shaping them and sticking them down to form a picture or pattern.
 It's super easy and the results can look pretty impressive!

-Want even more creative ideas and gorgeous craft kits, ideal for beginners...then head over to my store OH HELLO MAKER
+Want even more creative ideas and gorgeous craft kits, ideal for beginners...then head over to my You Tube Channel

 YOU WILL NEED